-As of late 2021, zika and chikungunya are almost non-existent in Mexico.
+In 2024, zika and chikungunya are almost non-existent in Mexico.
+During 2023, Mexico only saw 29 zika cases and 2 chikungunya cases.
 To see if the situation has changed since the time of publishing, you can check Mexico’s government’s up-to-date report for zika and the chikungunya report (both in Spanish).

 Malaria isn’t much of a concern in Mexico since most of the country is not a malaria zone.
 The CDC currently recommends prophylaxis (such as antimalarials) only for the state of Chiapas and a southern portion of the state of Chihuahua.
 See CDC for up-to-date malaria info and advisory.

 Be sure to pack some good mosquito repellent.
-Personally, we really like this Picaridin Insect Repellent that has proven very effective for us yet is DEET-free, non-greasy, fragrance-free, long-lasting, and has very good prices on Amazon.
+We like this Picaridin Insect Repellent that has proven very effective for us yet is DEET-free, non-greasy, fragrance-free, long-lasting, and has very good prices on Amazon.
 To go all-natural, we also sometimes use Repel’s Lemon Eucalyptus Insect Repellent.

-Visit gob.mx/salud (and translate English) for complete information about Mexico’s current recommendations, guidelines, and more.
-You can also view the official stats and map Mexico publishes to gauge the current level for your travel destination.
+Visit coronavirus.gob.mx (and translate to English) for complete information about Mexico’s current recommendations, guidelines, and more.

-Understanding the Covid testing requirements is an important Mexico travel tip for 2022.
 When flying into or entering the country, Mexico currently does not require proof of vaccination, negative Covid test results, or quarantine requirements.
-A simple health screening questionnaire gets you in.

 54) Sick in Mexico?
 The Quick & Easy Way to See a Doctor: Pharmacies!